VTNE Frequently Asked Questions (FAQ's)

 Examinations Windows = the dates when you can schedule a time to take the VTNE

-Application and Document Deadlines = these are the last days to apply for the exam and to have required documents to AAVSB.
+Application, Document, and Refund Deadlines = these are the last days to apply for the exam, request a refund, and to have required documents to

-State/Provincial Deadlines = each state and province has different deadlines for their own applications and exams.
-Check with your state or province for their deadlines.
+State/Provincial Deadlines = each state and province has different deadlines for its own applications and exams.
+Check with your state or province

-Why is the deadline for my state (or province) different from the deadline for AAVSB?
+Why is the deadline for my state (or province) different from the deadline for the AAVSB?

 What is the application process?